Coalition PSD/CDS

 The PSD/CDS coalition (Coligação PSD/CDS, PPD/PSD.CDS-PP) is a recurring conservative political and electoral alliance in Portugal formed by the Social Democratic Party (PPD/PSD) and CDS – People's Party (CDS-PP).
+The coalition is currently in government, under the name AD – PSD/CDS Coalition.

 Though the history of coalition between the two parties stretches back over 40 years, the parties have not run together in most elections and, when they did so, they always retained their own autonomous parliamentary groups afterwards.

 History

 PSD and CDS were founded after the 1974 Revolution that overthrew the Estado Novo dictatorship.

 Both parties have had a close affinity for the most part of their existence.
 Previous to any electoral alliance, they both endorsed the same presidential candidate in the first democratic presidential election of 1976, Ramalho Eanes, who also had the backing of the Socialist Party.

 The first time the two parties were together in a coalition was in the general and local elections of 1979, under the Democratic Alliance banner, albeit along with the People's Monarchist Party and the Reformers, a small group of Socialist Party dissidents.
 This first continuous coalition lasted until 1983 and run a total of two general elections (1979 and 1980) and two local elections (1979 and 1982).
 Both parties endorsed again a single candidate in the 1980 and 1986 presidential elections.

 In Portugal, presidential elections aren't formally partisan, although all major parties usually endorse a candidate from their ranks.
 In the 1991 presidential elections, PSD backed incumbent Socialist President Mário Soares, while CDS endorsed its own former minister, Basílio Horta.
 Since 2001, both parties have always officially endorsed the same candidate (former PSD Prime Minister Aníbal Cavaco Silva in 2006 and 2011, and former PSD ministers Joaquim Ferreira do Amaral in 2001 and Marcelo Rebelo de Sousa in 2016 and 2021).
-The candidates supported by PSD and CDS have won all Presidential elections since 2006.
+The candidates supported by PSD and CDS have won four consecutive presidential elections, 2006, 2011, 2016 and 2021, until being defeated in 2026.